NiloyDas19/NiloyDas19/README.md

 #### Now

-- ✨ Junior Full Stack Software Engineer @ jeda.ai (US-based, Remote 🌐)
+- ✨ Full Stack Software Engineer @ jeda.ai (US-based, Remote 🌐)
 - 🤖 Enthusiastic about AI and its applications
 - 📅 Open to contributing to open-source and innovative projects